Using IAM role-based authentication for AWS Services

 - Permissions that allow you to create and modify IAM roles

-# Step 1: Select scope of IAM External ID
+# Select the scope of IAM External ID

-Under Amazon Web Services (AWS) access, in the External ID scope field, select either Separate external ID for each project or Single external ID for the workspace
+Use the External ID scope drop-down menu to select either Separate external ID for each project or Single external ID for the workspace

-If you have existing connection credentials that use the workspace’s external ID, Workato asks that you confirm your selection by displaying a list of active connections for which you must update the IAM roles.
+If you have existing connection credentials that use the workspace’s external ID, Workato prompts you to confirm your selection by displaying a list of active connections for which you must update the IAM roles.
 The converse is true if you are switching from multiple project-level external ID's to a single external ID for the workspace.

 Click Use separate external IDs or Use single external ID to confirm your selection.